-The closing date for applications is the 15th January 2023 and the allocation day for school places is the 19th April 2023.
+The closing date for applications is the 15th January 2025 and the allocation day for school places is the 16th April 2025.

-This policy provides for the admission of all successful applicants who have reached their 3rd birthday (Nursery - N2) and 4th birthday (Reception) by the beginning of September, 2022.
+This policy provides for the admission of all successful applicants who have reached their 3rd birthday (Nursery - N2) and 4th birthday (Reception) by the beginning of September, 2023.
 However, please note the following:

 - a.
 Parents of children currently in our nursery (N2) must reapply for a place in reception. - b.
 Attendance at our nursery (N2) does not guarantee a place in reception. - c.
-Parents can request part time attendance until the child reaches compulsory school age. - d.
-This policy does not apply to Stapleford Primary Early Years (Pre-school).
+Parents can request part time attendance until the child reaches compulsory school age.